Signs of Respiratory Distress in Children

 Sweating.
 There may be increased sweat on the head, but the skin does not feel warm to the touch.
 More often, the skin may feel cool or clammy.
 This may happen when the breathing rate is very fast.

 Wheezing.
-A tight, whistling or musical sound heard with each breath may indicate that the air passages may be smaller, making it more difficult to breathe.
+A tight, whistling or musical sound heard with each breath can indicate that the air passages may be smaller, making it more difficult to breathe.

 Stridor.
 An inspiratory sound heard in the upper airway.

 Changes in alertness.
-Low oxygen levels may cause your child to act more tired and may indicate respiratory fatigue.
+Low oxygen levels may cause your child to act very tired and may indicate respiratory fatigue.

 The signs of respiratory distress may resemble other problems or medical conditions.
-Always consult your child's doctor for a diagnosis.
+Always consult your child's healthcare provider for a diagnosis, but if your child is having difficulty breathing, call 911 or go to the closest emergency room.